 Molly and I had come a long way in the MEF.
 Our friendships with Moonblade and Delone had grown stronger in the days following the tragedy over the ruins of Philadelphia, and it was a relief to be out of uniform and out on the town having fun for a change.

-Before we left Newington Hill, Captain Blooey had warned us: “Don’t become overly fond of the night life in London.”
+Before we left Newington Hill, Captain Galloway had warned us: “Don’t become overly fond of the night life in London.”
 We would be starting a new training regime soon, because the Fiery Crimson Messenger and the Amelia Snavely were scheduled for completion within just a few weeks.
-Our maiden voyage would be to North Borneo to pick up more Morpurgos; we had lost half of our expert sailors in the lightning storm over Philadelphia.
-From there we would continue on to the Western Territory, and in doing so, successfully circumvent the globe, a feat Blooey himself had accomplished once before.
+Our maiden voyage would be to North Borneo to pick up more Morpurgos.
+We had lost half of our expert sailors in the lightning storm over Philadelphia.
+From there we would continue on to the Western Territory, and in doing so, successfully circumvent the globe, a feat Galloway himself had accomplished twice before.

 It was over 7,000 miles from London to North Borneo, and the airship sailing crews would be short-handed.
-Only the Morpurgos on the Constantina had survived the storm, so some of the non-Morpurgo survivors would have to pick up the slack.
-Blooey said Moonblade, Delone, and I would help man the sailing crew on the Fiery Crimson Messenger, and a Morpurgo from the Constantina, Najwa Sunarko, would lead our squad.
-Once we reached the South China Sea, a freshly recruited crew of Morpurgos would take over.
+Only the Morpurgos on the Constantina had survived the storm, so Moonblade, Delone, and I would help man the sailing crew on the Fiery Crimson Messenger.
+A Morpurgo from the Constantina, Najwa Sunarko, would lead our squad.
+Once we reached the South China Sea, a fresh crew of Morpurgos would take over.

-Thus, our first liberty in months was likely to be our last in the foreseeable future, that was the news Captain Blooey had informed us of as we prepared to depart Newington Hill the day before.
+Thus, our first liberty in months was likely to be our last in the foreseeable future, that was the news Captain Galloway had informed us of as we prepared to depart Newington Hill the day before.
 We would need extensive physical training to prepare for the weeks rigging sails above the clouds, and there was still the impending threat posed by the aqua wolves to think about.
-If and when der Wasserwolfe would emerge from the Thames was unknown, though we were fairly certain the giant bats would only reappear during the three days of the next full moon, and that was still three weeks off …
+If and when der Wasserwolfe would emerge from the Thames was completely unknown.

 The female servers at the Ship and Turtle were dressed in a revealing pirate’s garb that featured short pleated skirts and knee high boots, slightly scandalous for the day.
 We had to wait a few minutes for a table as the restaurant was packed with diners on a busy Friday evening.
 The restaurant had antique ship decor and was housed in a cavernous building on Burgon Street.